Housing affordability

 • Rental replacement bylaw: ensure affordable units that are removed during renovations are replaced and provided at similar rents.

-We’re developing a four per cent tax on homes left empty for more than 183 days.
+There shouldn’t be vacant homes during a housing crisis.
+We’re developing a four per cent tax on homes left vacant for more than 183 days.

-The goal is to encourage owners to rent or sell unused homes so more people can live in them.
+The goal is to encourage owners to live in, rent or sell unoccupied homes.

 Affordable housing on City-owned land